litestar-org/litestar/docs/usage/2-route-handlers/3-asgi-route-handlers.md

 # ASGI Route Handlers

-If you need to write your own ASGI application, you can do so using the `asgi` decorator:
+If you need to write your own ASGI application, you can do so using the [`asgi`][starlite.handlers.asgi] decorator:

 ```python
 from starlite.types import Scope, Receive, Send